BrendonONeill/Final-Fantasy-VII-Website/README.md

 sidebar showing on larger screens. background images doesnt look great as it is stretched out. clean up the ui a bit.

+## I want to resize this with more content and cleaner look